 For documents originating in the US destined for a country that is not a member of this Hague Convention, there are many more steps involved in the document legalization process (as outlined below).
 The process varies depending on whether you are legalizing public documents, such as certified copies of court documents, or private documents, such as corporate bylaws for a US company or a private contract.

-Let’s take a look at how to authenticate documents or have them legalized in different scenarios.
+Let’s take a look at how the legalization and authentication of documents works in different scenarios.

 Document Authentication and Legalization

 As what is being legalized is actually the signature and stamp or seal of a public official, the first step for a private document is to notarize an individual’s signature on the document.
 Since a notary is a public official, their signature and seal can then be authenticated and legalized.

 Documents issued by a federal agency, such as the Patent and Trademark Office or the Comptroller of the Currency, follow a slightly different document legalization process.

 Some countries require documents to be presented to certain consulates based on where in the US the document originated.
 Others may not legalize a document based on whether specific forms have been completed or if they find certain content within the document objectionable.